sqlxpert/stay-stopped-aws-rds-aurora/README.md

 RDS or Aurora database, AWS restarts it after 7 days.

-It's not possible to stop an RDS or Aurora database longer than 7 days, but this tool could be the next best thing.
-It automatically stops the database again.
+It's not possible to stop an RDS or Aurora database longer than 7 days, but this tool could be the next best thing; it automatically stops the database again.

-It's for databases that you use sporadically, including some kinds of development and test databases.
-If it would cost too much to keep a database running all the time but take too long to re-create it from scratch, this tool might save you money, time, or both.
+It's for databases that you use sporadically, perhaps for development and testng.
+If it would cost too much to keep a database running all the time but take too long to re-create it, this tool might save you money, time, or both.

 ## Design